-Nine Board members, the Executive Director, six Board Office Staff, four Facility Administrators and four Facility Human Resource representatives were interviewed.
+OCI Companies conducted one on one interviews with nine Board members, the Executive Director, six Board Office Staff, four Facility Administrators and four Facility Human Resource representatives.
 In addition, we reviewed relevant documents such as policy, agenda, minutes and organization charts and utilized four Internet-enabled surveys to gather data.
 All individuals interviewed and/or participated in the survey process were issued a "Tennessen warning".
+The detailed results of the findings are available in Appendix B.

-The document review and Internet-enabled surveys were done first to provide information regarding areas to further explore in the interviews.
 In regards to the survey participation, the timeline in which we worked was extremely aggressive and as a result, the participation rates were not as strong as we would have preferred.
 In addition, we would like to note that a few of the participants did struggle with the technology utilized for this process, as well as providing employees with a means to take the assessment at the facility in which they work was challenging.

 Based on individual interviews and standardized survey tools, OCI Companies makes the following recommendations regarding governance and management for the Minnesota Veterans Homes.
-We believe the observations and recommendations made are directionally correct based on based on multiple sources of data.
-The bases for these recommendations are outlined in the following report.
+The bases for these recommendations are outlined in the following report and in Appendices E, F and G.